BepInEx/bepinex-docs/articles/dev_guide/plugin_tutorial/2_plugin_start.md

 As we can see, a BepInEx plugin contains three main parts:

-* A class that inhertis one of BepInEx plugin classes (@BepInEx.BaseUnityPlugin, @BepInEx.IL2CPP.BasePlugin or @BepInEx.NetLauncher.BasePlugin );
+* A class that inhertis one of BepInEx plugin classes (@BepInEx.Unity.Mono.BaseUnityPlugin, @BepInEx.Unity.IL2CPP.BasePlugin or @BepInEx.NET.Common.BasePlugin );
 * @BepInEx.BepInPlugin attribute and other metadata;
 * Plugin startup code or other code.

 You are free to change main plugin code.

 > [!TIP]
-> In Mono Unity, @BepInEx.BaseUnityPlugin inherits [UnityEngine.MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html).
+> In Mono Unity, @BepInEx.Unity.Mono.BaseUnityPlugin inherits [UnityEngine.MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html).
 > As such, you can use the same event methods like `Awake`, `Update` and so on.

 Next, let us discuss a bit the metadata that can be specified in BepInEx.